-A completely new "social" submarine, capable of accommodating 120 people for up to 24 hours, promises to cause a stir in the hospitality industry.
+A completely new 'social' submarine, capable of hosting 120 people for up to 24 hours, promises to make waves in the hospitality sector.

-UWEP (this is the name of the means of transportation.
-An acronym for 'Under Water Entertainment Platform') is electric, 35 meters (115 feet) long and can dive up to 200 meters (650 feet).
+UWEP (this is the name of the means of transport.
+An acronym that stands for 'Under Water Entertainment Platform') is electric, 35 meters (115 feet) long and can dive up to 200 meters (650 feet).
 It is designed, say the builders, to host "the most prestigious entertainment opportunities in the world".

 Enchantment under the sea